agathoklisx/libved/README.md

     These warnings can not and should not be hided, but the application at runtime, should work/behave correctly, as long this prerequisite/condition is true.
+    [update: Last days of December 2019: The above is not quite correct.
+The static targets can produce (like in one case with getaddrinfo()) segfaults.
+    So probable (they are not trustable).
+Plus they are not flexible (though there is a noticeable difference in memory usage that is reported by htop(1) and an unoticable (almost) better performance).
+So i lost a bit the desire to put the mind to think this case when facing with the code: (this is where things should be improved.
+The programmer mind shouldn't be feel free and the flow is quite important when expressing (probably much of the buggish code was written in some of those times).
+So yes, probably it is time for C to start thinking to offer for free a more abstract communication for the human being mind who follows a thought and dont have time to learn about those little details (which yes this is a property of C and where C shines as  the golden peak of the Macha-Puchare in a glorious morning in a bathe of light, but perhaps (and this is emphasized: i do not how but C has to be settle and offer a couple of warrante's for common requests (like type convertions or a string reprecentation of a double (for this i've read today in zsh mailing list)) or: is the size_t suitable? some argue for ptrdiff_t) of which many of them, still (in 2019?) fail in the quite big bucket of undefined behaviors which is what make people to say that C is unsafe) but and other common in 2019 expectations.
+But what i'm sure is that this will bring an instant satisfaction (and a huge relief) if there were none of these backthoughts to hold the mind and through it into the well of "second thoughts world" instead of walking happily the code path (well is a millisecond win actually (as we never live (by default) the present in full conscience), as this gives first the self what he wants to take (but it shouldn't be more than that)) and then let us free to choose).
+It is this millisecond what maybe we're searching (probably)).
+    (but see at CONCENTRATION section for related details)).

+    So as a resume i think that shared targets release a burden when developing or the code should handle with #ifdef the case for static targets and exclude code.
+    This is ugly though plus it can still have unpredictable results if there is no care or prior experience.

     C strings:
     All the generated strings in the library for the library, are and should be '\0'